 Corgi Oil Painting

 Corgi Oil Painting – Luke with his Portrait

 Suzanna visited our studio to collect the Corgi Oil Painting of Luke and she was thrilled.
 It has also received many wonderful comments on Suzanna’s Facebook page already.
 Here is Luke posing with his painting.
-We took a number of photos, some were very comical.
+We also took a number of photos, some were very comical.
 We hope you enjoy viewing them.

+Corgi Oil Painting